ortiza5/modding-vivaldi/using-mods/installation.md

 to store your JavaScript modifications.
 Vivaldi will not use this folder directly, it is only for you to have everything in a safe place.

 Place your JS mods into that folder.
-All of them are plain text files (if you don’t know what that means, think Notepad) with `.js` at the end of their names (you may have to enable something like “show file name extensions” to see this ending).
+All of them are [plain text files][mk-textfile] with `.js` at the end of their names.

 Now you will have to find the folder where Vivaldi is installed.
 The usual places are: